Keeping your accommodation safe and secure if it is left empty

-During your tenancy it is likely that your accommodation will be left empty at some point e.g. going away over reading week, Christmas and Easter vacations.
-To help keep your accommodation safe and to avoid problems, think about the following things:
+During your tenancy, it is likely that your accommodation will be left empty at some point (for example, if you or your housemates are going away during Reading Week or the Christmas and Easter vacations).
+To help keep your accommodation secure, think about the following things:

-- If you need to tell your landlord/agent you are going to be away - tell them– look at your contract to see if you need to do this.
+- If you need to tell your landlord/agent you are going to be away, make sure you do so look at your contract to see if you are required to do this.

 - Get the household organised ahead of the property being left empty:

-- Consider installing timers on lamps to so lights are turned on and off making it look like someone is in the property.
+- Consider installing timers on lamps so that lights are turned on and off, making it look like someone is in the property.

 - Check all taps are turned off.